-For though language is an instrument of thought, language on its scientific and grammatical side, had been subjected to acute analysis in India, yet language as the instrument of persuasion, shaped and moulded into forms that appealed alike to intellect and feeling, and answered the demands both of reason and beauty-from this point of view language had not hitherto been treated.
-Such a union of the artistic and scientific spirit was the work of Greece.1 and he set this stamp on the language.
+"For though language is an instrument of thought, language on its scientific and grammatical side, had been subjected to acute analysis in India, yet language as the instrument of persuasion, shaped and molded into forms that appealed alike to intellect and feeling, and answered the demands both of reason and beauty -from this point of view language had not hitherto been treated.
+Such a union of the artistic and scientific spirit was the work of Greece."1

+When we note the history of the Greek language we can see how this came to be.
+It was born among a thinking people.
+The true Greek was naturally philosophical and he set this stamp on the language.
 Thus it has a great variety of forms and numerous particles which often to the novice appear as unnecessary encumbrances, but to one who has become accustomed to the language are very significant.
 They express delicate shades of meaning, at times very difficult to render into English, but very necessary to the effects desired in the Greek.